 - Limitation of Liability: The limitations on our respective liabilities to each other have been changed.

 - Assignment: We have made it clear that Twilio (or SendGrid) may assign its obligations under this Terms of Service.

 - Other Updates: All other updates we’ve made to our Terms of Service are to make them clearer and easier for you (and your lawyers) to understand.

 - We updated our Acceptable Use Policy to incorporate Twilio’s Messaging Policy, which provides you with best practices around handling consent requirements for messaging.

 If you want to review our previous Terms of Service, then please click here.

 Ahoy!
 And welcome to Twilio!

 Twilio is a cloud communications company.
-Our services enable connectivity and the easy integration of telecommunications capabilities into software applications, including mobile, web-based and desktop applications.
+Our services enable connectivity and the easy integration of telecommunications and e-mail capabilities into software applications, including mobile, web-based and desktop applications.

-This is our Terms of Service.
-As a courtesy to you, on the left side, we’ve done our best to translate the legalese into a “human readable” format (though our legal team assures us that lawyers are humans, too).
+This is our Terms of Service, and it covers services provided by both Twilio Inc. and SendGrid, Inc. As a courtesy to you, on the left side, we’ve done our best to translate the legalese into a “human readable” format (though our legal team assures us that lawyers are humans, too).
 You should know though that the language on the right is the legally binding stuff.
 While we’ve done our best to make our terms complete, readable, and understandable, you may still have additional questions.
 We get that.
-So, feel free to contact our support team at email@example.com or write to us at the addresses below:
+So, feel free to contact our support team by clicking here or write to us at the addresses below:

 375 Beale Street, Suite 300